dddrrreee/cs140e-23win/README.md

 ------------------------------------------------------------------------
 ### Grading policy

-Since this is starting as a virtual class, and we are short-staffed, you are strongly encouraged to help other people!
+Since we are short-staffed --- as are all Stanford lab classes for reasons I do not understand --- you are strongly encouraged to help other people!
 We will try to keep a note of who does so effectively, and will guarantee that you will be pushed up a grade if you are on the border.

 Notes:
  1. Prelabs must be completed before class, and labs must be completed